robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 $$
 Where \\( V \\) is the price of the option, \\( S \\) is the price of the stock and \\( \Delta \\) is the number of shares we've sold to hedge the position.

 For this portfolio to be "correctly hedged" we do not want it's value to change if the price of the option changes or the price of the stock changes.
-However, this is not entirely true.
-We do need to take the time value of money into account.
+However, we do need to take the time value of money into account.
 A given amount of value ought to increase over time by the risk free rate.
 This means that our correctly hedged portfolio should increase in value by the risk free rate.
 We write this as:
 $$
 d\Pi = r \Pi dt = dV - \Delta dS
 $$